aiobofh/cutest/README.rst

 Find the end (length) of the argument to a function prototupe by searching for a comma ',' or a right-parentheis;
-Find the end of the argument datatype name.

-If the buffer points to:

-                                        Scan starts here
-                                        |
-                                        v
-const unsigned long long *pointer_to_long
-                       ^
-                       |
-                       This is where the end is.

-                                       Scan starts here
-                                       |
-                                       v
-const unsigned long long a_long_variable
-                       ^
-                       |
-                       This is where the end is.

-If it for some reason only is a type name as primitive declaration the end position is returned, since there are no white spaces to scan for.
-This function should take a pointer to a buffer pointing to the end of the function name in a string from a line produced by cproto.

-unsigned long my_function(const unsigned char value);
-                          ^
-                          |
-                          This is where buf should point at Mock-ups
+Mock-ups
 --------